-On June 2, the British expedition saw the rocky shore-line of Île Royale (actual Cape Breton Island) and descried the masts of the French squadron in the harbour of Louisbourg.
+On June 2, the British expedition saw the rocky shore-line of Île Royale (present-day Cape Breton Island) and descried the masts of the French squadron in the harbour of Louisbourg.
 Boscawen sailed into Gabarus Bay.
 The sea was rough; but in the afternoon Amherst, Lawrence, and Wolfe, with a number of naval officers, reconnoitred the shore in boats, coasting it for km, and approaching it as near as the French batteries would permit.
 The rocks were white with surf, and every accessible point was strongly guarded.
 Boscawen saw little chance of success.
 He sent for his captains, and consulted them separately.
 They thought, like him, that it would be rash to attempt a landing, and proposed a council of war.
 One of them alone, an old sea officer named Ferguson advised his commander to take the responsibility himself, hold no council, and make the attempt at every risk.
 Boscawen took his advice, and declared that he would not leave Gabarus Bay till he had fulfilled his instructions and set the troops on shore.

 The British land

-West of Louisbourg there were three accessible places, La Cormorandière (actual Freshwater Cove), 6 km from the town, Pointe Platte (present-day Flat Point), and Pointe Blanche (present-day White Point), which were nearer, the last being within 2 km of the fortifications.
+West of Louisbourg there were three accessible places, La Cormorandière (present-day Freshwater Cove), 6 km from the town, Pointe Platte (present-day Flat Point), and Pointe Blanche (present-day White Point), which were nearer, the last being within 2 km of the fortifications.
 East of the town there was an inlet called Lorambec, also available for landing.
 In order to distract the attention of the enemy, it was resolved to threaten all these places, and to form the troops into three divisions, two of which, under Lawrence and Whitmore, were to advance towards Flat Point and White Point, while a detached regiment was to make a feint at Lorambec.
 Wolfe, with the third division, was to make the real attack and try to force a landing at La Cormorandière, which, as it proved, was the most strongly defended of all.

 On June 3, the surf was so high that nothing could be attempted.